cockroachdb/docs/v20.2/authorization.md

 A role is a group of users and/or other roles for which you can grant or revoke privileges as a whole.
 To simplify access management, create a role and grant privileges to the role, then create SQL users and grant them membership to the role.

-A user may be considered a special type of role.
+Users and roles and technically the same type of entity.
 See [Users and roles](#users-and-roles).

 ### Create and manage roles